huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_pool.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to create the ELB pool resource.
-    If omitted, the the provider-level region will be used as default.
+    If omitted, the the provider-level region will be used.
     Changing this creates a new pool.

 * `tenant_id` - (Optional) Required for admins.
 The UUID of the tenant who owns